Radiation optic neuropathy after stereotactic radiosurgery | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study covers delayed radiation injury, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers delayed radiation injury, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 However, the study itself was not conducted in Canada and did not demonstrate a benefit from HBOT in this particular case.

 Study Limitations